Dentures: Replacing your natural teeth with false, removable teeth

 DENTURE TREATMENT IN SAN CLEMENTE, ORANGE COUNTY, CA

 Dentures, or false teeth, are removable dental prosthesis which fill in gaps in your mouth created by missing teeth.
-Wearing dentures helps replace your missing teeth, whether it’s one tooth, multiple teeth or even all of your teeth that are missing.
-Most dentures are made from pink and white acrylic which closely resemble your natural teeth and gum structure.
-Since dentures are a removable prosthesis, you can easily take them in and out of your mouth.
+They are used to replace your missing teeth, whether it’s one tooth, multiple teeth or even all of your teeth that are missing.
+Typically, dentures are made from pink and white acrylic to resemble your natural teeth and gum structure.
+Dentures are considered a removable prosthesis, which means you can easily take them in and out of your mouth.

 Damage to teeth, gums and jaw bone

 Long-term denture wear damages your remaining teeth due to stress from the dentures.
 Additionally, wearing dentures for a long time gradually weakens your jaw bone structure and allows for the collapse of facial muscles.
 As you continue to lose teeth and jaw bone, your dentures will become looser and looser.
 This is the main reason why denture wearers opt to replace their false teeth every few years or elect to receive dental implants instead.

 Dentures age quickly and most dentures require replacement every few years.
 Since denture teeth are made from acrylic they wear flat with repeated use.
 This causes your false teeth to lose their chewing efficiency and compromises your chewing and eating ability.
 Additionally, dentures break easily, especially if your accidentally drop them.